bhavya9810/LLD/README.md

-# LLD
+# Low Level Design (LLD)
-Learning Low Level Design (LLD) - Beginner to Advance
+LLD or Low-Level Design, is a phase in the software development process where detailed system components and their interactions are specified.
+It involves converting the high-level design into a more detailed blueprint, addressing specific algorithms, data structures, and interfaces.s